 The new artificial intelligence technologies are getting a lot of buzz.

 How are they likely to be used and how will they affect productivity.
 It seems to me obviously too early to know, but just the right time to start thinking concretely about plausible outcomes.
-In that spirit, Martin Neil Baily, Erik Brynjolfsson, and Anton Korinek discuss “Machines of mind: The case for an AI-powered productivity boom” (Brookings Institution, May 10, 2023).
+In that spirit, Martin Neil Baily, Erik Brynjolfsson, and Anton Korinek discuss “Machines of mind: The case for an AI-powered productivity boom” (Brookings Institution).

 The authors focus on what they call “foundation models,” which are “vast systems based on deep neural networks that have been trained on massive amounts of data and can then be adapted to perform a wide range of different tasks. ” Examples include “large language models” like ChatGPT (from Open AI), Bard (from Google), and Claude (from Anthropic).
 “But generative AI is not limited to text: in recent years, we have also seen generative AI systems that can create images, such as Midjourney, Stable Diffusion or DALL-E, and more recently multi-modal systems that combine text, images, video, audio and even robotic functions. “